-I’m an Assistant Professor in the School of Informatics, Computing, and Engineering at Indiana University Bloomington.
+I’m an Assistant Professor of Information Science in the Luddy School of Informatics, Computing, and Engineering at Indiana University Bloomington.
+I’m also an Adjunct Assistant Professor of Linguistics in the College of Arts & Sciences.
 Before coming to Indiana, I was a Neukom Fellow at the Neukom Institute for Computational Science and the Leslie Center for the Humanities at Dartmouth College.

 My research explores the uses of statistics and machine learning in the study of very large text collections (of novels, academic journals, book reviews, newspapers, etc.).
 Much of my recent work falls under the heading of sociology of literature.

 - 2020-09-07 Humanities Data Analysis: Case Studies with Python appearing in January 2021.

 - 2020-09-06 New preprint: Riddell, Allen, and Troy J. Bassett.
 2020.
 “What Library Digitization Leaves Out: Predicting the Availability of Digital Surrogates of English Novels.”
 ArXiv:2009.00513 [Cs], September. http://arxiv.org/abs/2009.00513.

 - 2020-08-01 I’ve started a link blog, Beyond Seven Review. h/t Mark Sample.

 Luddy Hall 2124

 700 N. Woodlawn Avenue